 The Rivanna Trail practically encircles Charlottesville.
 Add the connecting trails and spurs like the one in my neighborhood, and the possibilities for extended hikes or runs — not to mention wildlife sightings — are nearly endless.

-So don’t just stare wistfully out your window, or do all your bird watching on the Downtown Mall.
+So don’t just stare wistfully out your window.
 Find a trailhead, feel the earth beneath your feet and maybe even splash through some puddles.
 Just be on the lookout for that screaming deer.